-Christopher Chindeti Mushohwe is the current Minister of State in the President’s Office Responsible for National Scholarships.
+Christopher Chindeti Mushohwe is the former Minister of State in the President’s Office Responsible for National Scholarships.
 He is the former Minister of Information, Media and Broadcasting Services.
 He was previously the Minister of Indigenisation and Economic Empowerment before being reassigned to the Ministry of information in 2015.
 He is a member of Zimbabwe African National Union Patriotic Front (ZANU PF).
 He is also a member of ZANU PF party' s central committee, Director of the Presidential Scholarship Program and also The party's representative for Mutare west constituency in Manicaland province.

 |Born||Christopher Chindeti Mushowe|

 |Organization||Minister of State in the President’s Office Responsible for National Scholarships.|

 |Political party||Zimbabwe African National Union Patriotic Front|

 |Opponent(s)||Movement for Democratic Change|